The ADA recommends asking the following questions of your dentist before a sedation procedure. You can see the full article HERE.

-CDCI is proud to partner with dental anesthesiologist, Dr. Shawn Seifikar, for our patient’s IV anesthesia needs.
-For more information on Dr. Seifikar and his credentials, please click here.
+CDCI is proud to partner with Pediatric Dental Anesthesia Associates for our patient’s IV anesthesia needs.
+For more information on PDAA and their team- please click here.

 Does the staff assisting in the procedure have current training in emergency response?

 Yes.
 All of our staff hold Basic Life Support CPR certifications for providers – even the front desk and non-clinical staff.
 Medical emergency training and drills are held every 3 months, which exceeds the state’s requirement of only one training session per year.
 The office is equipped with all necessary emergency rescue equipment, which is checked regularly to maintain good working order, and all staff is trained to use the equipment.

 In addition to the use of local anesthesia (numbing), what level of sedation or general anesthesia will be given to my child?
 What do these levels mean?

 Every child’s needs are different.
 The doctor will discuss your child’s sedation/anesthesia needs with you in detail at the time of your consultation.